osrf/gazebo_tutorials/actor/tutorial.md

 * **`loop`**: Set this to true for the script to be repeated in a loop.
-For a fluid continuous motion, make sure the last waypoint matches the first one, like in the example.
+For a fluid continuous motion, make sure the last waypoint matches the first one, as we'll see below.

-* **`delay_start`**: This is the time to wait before starting the script.
+* **`delay_start`**: This is the time in seconds to wait before starting the script.
 If running in a loop, this time will be waited before starting each cycle.

 * **`auto_start`**: Set to true if the animation should start as soon as the simulation starts playing.
 It is useful to set this to false if the animation